 The turbidity of your water can range from low to high.
 But even if your water looks clear, it could still contain a high level of dissolved solids.
 That's why, whether your water is turbid or not, we recommend you have it tested.

 TASTES AND ODORS

 In its pristine state, water is colorless, tasteless and odorless.
-So, if your Philadelphia water tastes or smells funny, you owe it to yourself to find out why.
+So, if your Delaware water tastes or smells funny, you owe it to yourself to find out why.